-The total cost for the trip is $450.
-A $100 deposit is due by April 7.
-The Student Ministry and Student Choir will also be putting on a dinner theater as a fundraiser for student missions.
+The total cost for the trip is $399.
+A $100 deposit is due by April 5.
+The Student Ministry and the Music Ministry will also be putting on a dinner theater as a fundraiser for student missions.
 Every participant should make plans to attend; all those who participate in that fundraiser will have a share of the proceeds applied to the cost of their trip.
-Last year, enough funds were raised for students to receive $100 off their trip.
+Typically, enough funds are raised for students to receive $100 off their trip.

 Here is the schedule for payments and mandatory training:

-- June 23: Service Hours and Gospel Conversations Due
+June 14: Remaining Balance*, Service Hours, and Gospel Conversations Due

 *All payments are non-refundable.
 The balance may be reduced due to proceeds from various fundraising efforts.

 We believe every teenager is on a journey.
 We want to come alongside you and equip you for that journey by leading you down a pathway.

 Something incredible and powerful happens when teenagers gather together to worship Jesus.
 High energy and action-packed, Wednesday nights provide a place for us to connect with Christ and one another.
 They are also an awesome time to check out our student ministry or to invite someone to church for the first time.
 Live band, food, games, giveaways, and time in God’s Word—come see for yourself why we like to say, “Wednesday night is the best night of the week.”

 Step 2: Sunday Morning Bible Study @ 9:00

 Following Jesus was never meant to be a solo activity; we were wired to grow as disciples in the context of community.
 We need each other, and that’s what Sunday Mornings are all about.
 We meet in our grades to study God’s Word and to do life together, going deeper in the Word and in relationships.
 Stick around afterward and join us for Morning Worship.